Ace Songs for Europe #3

 I went to see Dragonette play in Metro last Thursday night.
 They were typically ace.

 • They played about 10 songs.
-Competition and I Get Around were definite highlights, as they're dirty songs about being a mistress and staying out all night being a dirty ticket.
+Competition and I Get Around were definite highlights, as they're dirty songs about being a mistress and staying out all night.

 • A song called Marvellous is, indeed, marvellous.